What Is The Difference Between Taboo And Superstition

 Taboos also serve to reinforce social hierarchies and power structures.
 For example, in some cultures, certain behaviors are taboo for lower social classes but acceptable for the elite.
 This reinforces existing power dynamics and social stratification.

-ALSO READ: Difference Between Raoult Law And Dalton Law
+ALSO READ: What Is The Difference Between T2 And T4 Bacteriophage

 Defining Superstition